bitcoin

 The idea behind decentralization in finance through cryptocurrency was to give power back to people by creating an open, transparent, and permissionless financial system.
 Decentralization is not a new concept.

 In recent years, the concept of decentralization in finance via elements like crypto has gained the attention of new people, who think that it can make their money censorship-proof, and they can use it without getting involved with any third party.
-But what if this crypto has already lost its identity as a decentralized instrument?
+But what if this crypto and DeFi have already lost their identity as a decentralized instrument?

 Why Decentralization is Important in Crypto and DeFi in 2026

 It is an open truth that the traditional financial system has failed and keeps proving worse.
-When centralized exchanges or custodians fail to secure their platform against various situations, their users fail to access the platform.
+When centralized exchanges or custodians fail to secure their platform against situations like cyber attacks, their users fail to access the platform.
 But real decentralized platforms are working like a firewall against this kind of failure.
 It comes with censorship resistance, self-custody, and global access without permission.

 The ongoing situation in the global financial market is the biggest example of how the traditional financial system collapses when the world starts to shake under a crisis like war.
 In a situation like growing geopolitical tensions and uncertainty in the financial market, decentralization is needed more than ever.